palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

 reportcalaccessrawdata
 ~~~~~~~~~~~~~~~~~~~~~~

-Generate report outlining the number / proportion of files / records cleaned and loaded
+Generate report outlining the number / proportion of files / records cleaned and loaded.

+The report will be saved as a CSV file in the application's download directory.

 Examples
 ````````